mongodb/stitch-examples/planner/README.md

 The app will send emails using AWS SES when another user is mentioned using the @ functionality.
 The email used is sourced from Google/Facebook.

-TODO(XXX): make from email to use a variable

 To set it up, make the following changes in the UI:

 * Go to the **ses1** service.